rbouckaert/starbeast3/README.md

 ![Defining a species-to-taxon tree mapping](tutorial/Fig1.png)

 4. To define the ploidy of each gene tree, open the `Gene Ploidy` tab.
-The `Gamma Parameter` is the mean effective population size (denoted by &mu;N in main article) and is estimated by default.
+The `Gamma Parameter` is the mean effective population size (denoted by &mu;N in the StarBeast3 article) and is estimated by default.

 5. Set the site model of each gene tree in the `Site Model` tab.
 By default, the `Substitution Rate` (denoted by &nu; in article) is estimated for each gene tree.